mbtcode/geodata/readme.md

 ### Example of a Successful Run - Sample run after there is already some data in the database:

-Mac: python3 geoload.py
+Mac: python3 geoload.py or Win: geoload.py

-Win: geoload.py

 Found in database  Northeastern University